YidongQIN/Morse-Code/README.md

 * Make Morse Coding easire
 * My first Python program to practise basic syntax
 * Practise how to use Github

+# Update
+1. decoding dict is created by inverse of coding dict, not manually inputted.
+2. may use customized symbols.